 2013: Research from NASA has shown that the planet is a greener place with more CO2 in the atmosphere. (source: ScienceDaily, click here: Deserts Greening.)

-In 2014 it became know that the IPCC made a complete u-turn on biofuels and stated that the scientific concensus was wrong. (source: WUWT, WattsUpWithThat, click here: IPCC backpedals on Biofuels)
+In 2014 it became known that the IPCC made a complete u-turn on biofuels and stated that the scientific consensus was wrong. (source: WUWT, WattsUpWithThat, click here: IPCC backpedals on Biofuels)